agx-r/RNNRL-Agent/README.md

 ## Usage

-1. Copy the `RNNRLAgent.cs` script into your Unity project's scripts folder.
+1. Copy the `RNNRLAgent.cs` script into your Unity project.

 2. Create an instance of the `RNNRLAgent` class in your bot or agent script, and configure the input size, hidden size, and output size.